Edinburgh's Hogmanay shows love for Europe

 The Concert in the Gardens (31 December)

 As we covered a few weeks back, this year’s headline act for the main stage on New Year’s Eve will be Franz Ferdinand, with the Scottish indie legends very ably supported by Metronomy and Free Love.
-It should be a fantastic night, so find out more and book your tickets soon!
+It should be a fantastic night.

 The Street Party hosted by Johnnie Walker (31 December)